Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Numerical results

-Recall that while \(\rho_{N}\) is a bi-variate function on the cylinder $Y$, it is constant with respect to the angle \(\varphi\).
+It is represented in the right of Figure~\ref{fig:sampling_density}.
+Recall that while \(\rho_{P}\) is a bi-variate function on the cylinder $Y$, it is constant with respect to the angle \(\varphi\).
 As a result, the cumulative distribution with respect to this variable \(\varphi\) is a linear function.
-This is why we represent these two functions \(\rho_{N(P)}\) and \(\Upsilon_{N(P)}\) only with respect to the evanescence parameter \(\zeta\).
+This is why we represent these two functions \(\rho_{P}\) and \(\Upsilon_{P}\) only with respect to the evanescence parameter \(\zeta\).

-We observe that the probability densities \(\rho_{N(P)}\) are symmetric even functions and exhibit a main mode at \(\zeta=0\) which corresponds to purely propagative plane waves.
-Moreover, the \(\epsilon\)-support of these densities is rather tight and the probability eventually tends to zero exponentially as \(|\zeta|\) gets large enough.
-The main mode is higher (i.e.~parameters with a small \(\zeta\) are more likely to be sampled) when the wavenumber is larger.
-When \(P \leq \kappa\) the densities are unimodal distributions whereas for \(P \gg \kappa\) (e.g.~$P=4\kappa$) the densities are multimodal distributions.
+We observe that the probability density \(\rho_{P}\) is a symmetric even function and exhibits a main mode at \(\zeta=0\) which corresponds to purely PPWs.
+Moreover, the \(\epsilon\)-support of this density is rather tight and the probability eventually tends to zero exponentially as \(|\zeta|\) gets large enough.
+When \(P \leq \kappa\) the density is a unimodal distribution whereas for \(P \gg \kappa\) (e.g.~$P=4\kappa$) the density is a multimodal distribution.
 Indeed, in the latter case, there are two symmetric modes for relatively large evanescence parameter, in addition to the main mode at \(\zeta=0\).

-The cumulative distribution functions \(\Upsilon_{N(P)}\) are close to a step function in the case where \(\mathcal{A}_{P}\) contains only elements associated to the propagative regime \(P \leq \kappa\).
-This is especially true if the wavenumber is large.
-In contrast, for \(P > \kappa\) the distributions are non-trivial for moderate values of the evanescence parameter \(\zeta\).
-This means that for \(P \leq \kappa\) one can safely choose only propagative plane waves, as we already know from Section~\ref{sec:PWnumerics}, while for \(P>\kappa\) evanescent waves are needed and their choice is non-trivial.
+The cumulative distribution function \(\Upsilon_{P}\) is close to a step function in the case where \(\mathcal{A}_{P}\) contains only elements associated to the propagative regime \(P \leq \kappa\).
+In contrast, for \(P > \kappa\) the distribution is non-trivial for moderate values of the evanescence parameter \(\zeta\).
+This means that for \(P \leq \kappa\) one can safely choose only PPWs, while for \(P>\kappa\) EPWs are needed and their choice is non-trivial.

 \paragraph{Parameter sampling.}